ShaswataG/pdf-assistant/README.md

 ## Overview

 This full-stack application allows users to upload PDF documents, extract their text, and ask questions about the content using a large language model (LLM).
-It supports chat history, document indexing, and both streaming/non-streaming LLM responses.
+It supports chat history, document indexing, and LLM response.

 ---